 Financial support for adults

-Achieving your ambition costs less than you think.
+Achieving your dreams costs less than you think.

-At City and Islington College, we believe that nothing should stand in the way of you achieving your ambition.
+At City and Islington College, we believe that nothing should stand in the way of you achieving you making your dream a reality.
 You may be entitled to support towards the cost of your studies based on your age, the course you choose and your employment status.

 You may be eligible for a free or reduced course fee.
 The criteria for funding can be quite complicated but we’re here to help and will be able to assess your eligibility at enrolment.